envyniv/misc/README.md

 # misc
-All small projects that, don't deserve their own repo
+All small/outdated projects that don't deserve their own repo